CollaboraOnline/CollaboraOnline.github.io/content/post/build-co-windows.md

 ### Build Collabora Office itself

-Clone the https://github.com/CollaboraOnline/online.git repo, and checkout distro/collabora/coda-25.04 branch.
+Clone the https://github.com/CollaboraOnline/online.git repo.
+The main branch is used for development.

 In an Ubuntu shell, run